 4. Repeat this for all the USB root hubs in the device manager.

-5. Now try to connect USB device now.
+5. Now try to connect the USB device.
 This might have solved the issue.